 Solution

-Once the permission was changed to “This object and all child objects”, the issue got fixed, and the Autopilot build started working fine.
+Once the permission was updated to “This object and all child objects”, the issue was resolved, and the Windows Autopilot Hybrid Azure AD Join build completed successfully without triggering error 80070002.

 Cause 2